-Such a design approach has a number of implications: (a) The panel must be substantially thicker because of the necessity for reflective optics to reside underneath.
+Such a design approach has a number of implications: (a) the panel must be substantially thicker because of the necessity for reflective optics to reside underneath.
 This can be an aesthetic issue. (b) The heat loss mechanism underneath the panel is different to that of the top surface. (c) Additional reflector material must be used.
 Its cost and pollution must be compared to that of the replaced panel.

-Concentrators of similar and the same type were already subject of intensive research [1-5].
-This paper investigates how at different angles, direct solar radiation approaches the concentrator aperture and pathways of this radiation inside the concentrator by computer software CATIA.
-In addition the paper would present results of the efficiency of use of light rays at the concentrator as a function of angles of incident of solar rays for different types of reflector surface.
+Concentrators of similar and the same type were already subject of intensive research (Bojić et al., 2007, Mills & Morrison, 2003, Russian UNESCO Chairs Newsletter, 2004, Strebkov et al., 2007, Tripanagnostopoulos & Souliotis, 2004).
+By using computer software CATIA, this paper investigates how at different angles, direct solar radiation approaches the concentrator aperture and propagates inside the concentrator.
+In addition the paper would present results of the efficiency of use of solar rays at the concentrator as a function of angles of incident of solar rays for different types of reflector surface.
 The concentrator length is infinite meaning that side radiation losses are not studied.